AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ## Step 1: Plan for server-side forwarding {#section-880797cc992d4755b29cada7b831f1fc}

-In addition to the steps described here, customers who use [!DNL Analytics] and [!DNL Audience Manager] should migrate to server-side forwarding.
+In addition to the steps described here, customers who use Analytics and Audience Manager should migrate to server-side forwarding.
 Server-side forwarding lets you remove DIL (Audience Manager's data collection code) and replace it with the [Audience Management Module](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-other-solutions/audience-management-module.html).
 See the [server-side forwarding documentation](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/manage-report-suites/edit-report-suite/report-suite-general/server-side-forwarding/ssf.html) for more information.

 Migrating to server-side forwarding requires planning and coordination.
 This process involves external changes to your site code and internal steps that Adobe must take to provision your account.
 In fact, many of these migration procedures need to happen in parallel and get released together.
 Your implementation path should follow this sequence of events:

-1. Work with your [!DNL Analytics] and [!DNL Audience Manager] contacts to plan your ID service and server-side forwarding migration.
+1. Work with your Analytics and Audience Manager contacts to plan your Visitor ID Service and server-side forwarding migration.
 Make selecting a tracking server an important part of this plan.

 1. Complete the form on the [integrations and provisioning site](https://adobe.allegiancetech.com/cgi-bin/qwebcorporate.dll?idx=X8SVES) to get started.

-1. Implement the ID service and the [!DNL Audience Management Module] simultaneously.
-To work properly, the [!DNL Audience Management Module] (server-side forwarding) and the ID service must be released for the same set of pages and at the same time.
+1. Implement the Visitor ID Service and the Audience Management Module simultaneously.
+To work properly, the Audience Management Module (server-side forwarding) and the Visitor ID Service must be released for the same set of pages and at the same time.

-## Step 2: Download the ID Service code {#section-0780126cf43e4ad9b6fc5fe17bb3ef86}
+## Step 2: Download the Visitor ID Service code {#section-0780126cf43e4ad9b6fc5fe17bb3ef86}

-The ID Service requires the `VisitorAPI.js` code library.
+The Visitor ID Service requires the `VisitorAPI.js` code library.
 To download this code library:

 1. Go to **[!UICONTROL Admin]** > **[!UICONTROL Code Manager]**.